-Community workers include people who may benefit from cash-for-works assistance under Component 3.2, as well as any community workers who may work on community infrastructure under Component 4.
+Community workers include people who may benefit from cash-for-works assistance, as well as any community workers who may work on community infrastructure.
 The objective of this procedure is to ensure the community workers offer their labor voluntarily and that they agree to the terms and conditions of employment.
 The ICRC and contractors using community workers will apply the following guidelines when dealing with community workers: